Asday/righttobeoffensive.com/content/posts/right-to-be-offensive.md

 weight: 1
 ---

-The world is mad.
+The world has gone mad.
 One can no longer have a casual conversation with friends without fear of social retribution for the grand crime of being offensive, the arbiters of which see themselves as so good.

 <!--more-->